choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-armenia/index.md

 ## Lake Sevan

+From Areni, our next stay was at Garni.
+We decided to drive up north and pass by Lake Sevan, seeing as the major roads looped around the terrain.
+It's the biggest lake in caucasus, all the more significant for a landlocked country.

+We had some nice food (seafood included!) here, I believe it was [Tarsus Sevan](https://maps.app.goo.gl/2oJCRp6dRXmq8v477) and visited the monastery atop Sevan island, now a peninsula.

 ## Garni, Geghard

-We stayed for a night at Garni, in another "hidden garden".
+We stayed for a night at Garni, in a "hidden garden".

 We told the owner we were headed for Geghard monastery, and he gave us a chef's kiss and made the sign of the cross, so you know UNESCO got something good in store for you.